UK considers mandatory eye tests for older road users

 December 11, 2024

 Every year, around 239,000 deaths in the European Union can be attributed to exposure to fine particulate matter, a key air pollutant.
 Another 70,000 Europeans die from excessive ozone concentrations and 48,000 from nitrogen pollution.
-In Belgium alone, this concerns 4,100 deaths from particulate maThis content has been archived.
-Log in or Subscribe to a […]
+In Belgium alone, this concerns 4,100 deaths from particulate matter, 1,400 from ozone, and 1,200 from nitrogen.
+The figures come […]

 ‘Exceptionally high number of wildfires in North and South America’